Wonder Why (song)

 "Wonder Why" is a song written by Nicholas Brodszky (music) and Sammy Cahn (lyrics), published in 1951.

-Brodszky and Cahn wrote for "Wonder Why" for the film Rich, Young and Pretty (1951, directed by Norman Taurog).
+Brodszky and Cahn wrote "Wonder Why" for the film Rich, Young and Pretty (1951, directed by Norman Taurog).
 In the film, the song is sung by Vic Damone, Jane Powell and The Four Freshmen.
 The song was nominated for an Oscar in 1952 in the category Best Song.

 The first few lines of the song are as follows: